 When it comes to pumpkin recipes, I’ve been a late bloomer.
 I grew up only knowing pumpkin desserts in the form of pumpkin pie (which I’ve come to terms with as not my cup of tea), and it wasn’t until I started baking for this blog that I realized there’s so much more to this vegetable – fruit? – than I ever could have imagined!

-Cookies, muffins, blondies, cakes, even Pumpkin Spice Krispie Treats.
+Cookies, muffins, blondies and cakes.
 Gone are my childhood days when it was only pie, all the time.
 Since then, I’ve been awakened to pumpkin’s unbounded potential.
 Today, it’s this tender, moist Pumpkin Crumb Cake.

 I love to have this Pumpkin Crumb Cake with my hot cup of coffee on a crisp fall morning.
 The flavors of cinnamon and pumpkin are just so comforting together!
 I’ve made this crumb cake recipe on many occasions for breakfast during the holidays, too.
 It’s perfectly spiced and unbeatably soft yet crumbly in texture, giving it that extra something special right down to the last crumb.

 What You’ll Need